tytydraco/yessleep/out/I_Took_a_Winter_Caretaker_Job_at_an_Abandoned_Lodge_in_the_Cascades_Theres_Someone_Else_Here_With_Me_Part_4.md

 I lay there, logbook open on my chest, the image staring up at me from the nightstand.
 I tried to remember what she had sounded like before the call, before the horror, and before her voice became a file I could trim and fix and render for perfect playback.
 I couldn’t.

-All I could hear was the last line, the one I never played for the audience: “I think he’s going to make me listen.”

 I closed my eyes and tried to sleep.

 I couldn’t.